MrZLeo/orca/README.md

 In test directory, you can design your own test module and bind it to `mod.rs`.
 It is better to name your module like `xx_test.rs`

-In your module, you should desigin a interface like `xx_test`, which contains your whole test procedure.
-Pay attention that your test function must be use by `test_fn`, which can help us records test result.
+In your module, you should desigin an interface like `xx_test`, which contains your whole test procedure.
+Pay attention that your test function must be use by `test_fn`, which can help us record test result.
 After that, call it in `main` of `mod.rs`

-Test functions is used like `assert!()` macro, but `assert` macro will panic if test don't pass, which can't be use to records test result.
+Test functions are used like `assert!()` macro, but `assert` macro will panic if test don't pass, which can't be used to records test result.

 1. Define test module `mm_test.rs` in directory `test`
 2. Define test interface `mm_test`